redis/redis-om-node/README.md

     $ docker run -p 6379:6379 redislabs/redismod:preview

 Excellent.
-Set up done.
+Setup done.
 Let's write some code!

 ## 🔌 Connect to Redis with a Client